derwells/multithreaded-fileserver/docs/pg_3_concurrency.md

 \page pg_concurrency Concurrency

 # Implementation
 Each worker thread is associated with a target file.
-This allows for operations to a single file to be synchronized (see \ref pg_synchronization "*Synchronization*" for more info).
+This allows for operations to a single file to be synchronized (see \ref pg_synchronization "Synchronization" for more info).

 However, *worker threads associated with different files can run concurrently*.
 The blocked portion of each worker thread is guarded by an `in_lock` dependent on the target file.
 Thus, there is no mutual exclusivity between worker threads of a different file.

 The only mutually exclusive operations between worker threads of different files are the recording operations to `read.txt` or `empty.txt`.
+The program uses global locks to guard these files.

+A complete picture of this can be found in the \ref pg_synchronization "Synchronization section".

 # Proof
 [FIX THIS]